 One of the most ambitious sections of the police reform bill is a provision authorizing a municipality to establish a civilian police board (CPB).
+The statute provides full subpoena power to all CPBs, authorizing them to compel the attendance of witnesses and production of documents.
+The composition of all newly constituted CPBs, along with their "scope of authority," are decisions left to the municipality.
+The statute specifically provides that no limitations will be imposed on municipalities which already have CPBs.

-The statute provides full subpoena power to all CPBs, ultimately dissolved because of police objections.
-Beginning in the 1960s, however, a reform movement began led by black activists calling for community oversight of police misconduct.
+CPBs have a long history, beginning shortly after the Second World War.
+Over the next two decades these early review boards were ultimately dissolved because of police objections.
+Beginning in the 1960s, however, a reform movement began led by Black activists calling for community oversight of police misconduct.
 By the end of the 1990s, most of the large cities around the country and in Connecticut established civilian review systems.

-Despite their prevalence, CPBs are generally viewed as ineffective because of several common problems, including: obstruction and outright defiance by police departments and their unions; restrictions on what information CPBs may publically release; staffing of CPBs by past or present police employees; inadequate funding; and the failure to provide CPBs with subpoena power sufficient to conduct full investigations.
+Despite their prevalence, CPBs are generally viewed as ineffective because of several common problems, including: obstruction and outright defiance by police departments and their unions; restrictions on what information CPBs may publicly release; staffing of CPBs by past or present police employees; inadequate funding; and the failure to provide CPBs with subpoena power sufficient to conduct full investigations.